-- Mage: The Ascension: Freshly Awakened mages are somewhere between lottery winners and monks, as they have managed to either notice enough of the structure behind reality to learn how to manipulate it, or got thrust behind the curtain of all that is and saw the true face of existence.
+- Mage: The Ascension: Freshly Awakened mages are somewhere between lottery winners, programmers, and monks, as they have managed to either notice enough of the structure behind reality to learn how to manipulate it, or got thrust behind the curtain of all that is and saw the true face of existence.
 After Awakening, a mage adopts a paradigm that defines how they see reality and the ability to manipulate it, which may paint them as an athlete/monk (the Akashic Brotherhood), a gadget user (Sons of Ether), a naturalist (Verbena), a priest (the Celestial Chorus), and so many other things.

 - Warhammer 40,000